enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-sort.md

   }
 }
 ```
-The `field` is the field you want the documents to be sorted by.
+The `field` represents the field you want the documents to be sorted by.

 The `sort order` is the order of the documents.

-Possible values for `sort order` are:
+The possible values for `sort order` are:
 - `1` for ascending order.
 - `-1` for descending order.